alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 * most dual use items to EU countries or the Channel Islands
 * goods owned by the Ministry of Defence

-You must also have a licence to export military or dual use goods out of the country temporarily.
+You still need an export licence to [take radioactive substances out of the UK temporarily](#taking-radioactive-substances-out-of-the-UK-temporarily).

 ##Exporting dual use items to EU countries